 1. When can I get the COVID-19 vaccine and how do I book an appointment?

-Visit our Vaccination Clinics for COVID-19 page to see who is currently eligible, and for information on clinic dates and locations.
+Visit our Vaccination Clinics for COVID-19 page to see who is currently eligible and currently recommended to receive a vaccine, and for information on clinic dates, locations and how to book an appointment.
+Public Health Sudbury & Districts will continue to have a number of clinic opportunities in the upcoming months.
 This page is updated frequently as new information becomes available.

 Here is what to expect before, during, and after your vaccination for COVID-19.